LAY ASIDE EVERY WEIGHT

 First, the Scripture commands, “Let us lay aside every weight.”
 (Heb.
 12:1 NKJV).

-The Greek word translated “weight” in this scripture is “onkos” and it denotes “a bulk or mass;” hence, metaphorically, “an encumbrance, weight” (Vine’s Dict.).
+The Greek word translated “weight” in this scripture is “onkos,” and it denotes “a bulk or mass;” hence, metaphorically, “an encumbrance, weight” (Vine’s Dict.).

 In the ancient days, weights were stones carved in shapes, usually with a flat base and often inscribed with their weight and the standard they followed.
 In those days, people usually carried weights in a pouch or bag with them.

 No athlete can run successfully or win a race while carrying any weight on him.
 Similarly, no Christian can run and finish the Christian race successfully while bearing any form of spiritual weight.

-Anything that constantly weighs you down, or exhausts your spiritual strength, or breaks your spiritual focus is a weight that you must lay aside as you run the Christian race.
+Anything that constantly weighs you down, exhausts your spiritual strength or breaks your spiritual focus is a weight you must lay aside as you run the Christian race.

-Every care, fear, worry, anxiety, doubt or unbelief you allow in your heart is a weight you cannot successfully run the Christian race with.
+Every care, fear, worry, anxiety, doubt, or unbelief you allow in your heart is a weight you cannot successfully run the Christian race with.

-Beloved, it is certainly unwise and unprofitable to seek to run the Christian race with any size, form or shape of weight.
+Beloved, it is certainly unwise and unprofitable to seek to run the Christian race with any size, form, or shape of weight.

 Whatever in your life that has become a weight, hindrance, or distraction to you must be promptly laid aside, put off, or given up so that you may finish your race well and obtain your crown.

-Friend, are you weighed down by cares, worries or anxieties about life?
+Friend, are you weighed down by cares, worries, or anxieties about life?

 22 Cast your burden on the LORD, and He shall sustain you; He shall never permit the righteous to be moved.
-(NKJV).

-1 Peter 5:
+1 Peter 5:7 – NKJV

 7 Casting all your care upon Him, for He cares for you.
-(NKJV).

 6 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God;

 7 and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.
-(NKJV).